sonarplugins/sonarplugins.github.io/_posts/2025-03-11-bitegardenPortfolio.markdown

 developers: bitegarden
 sonarqube_version: 10.7-7.9
 category: visualizaciã³n/informes
-description: Provides a big picture of your SonarQube instance with all the aggregated measures in a single view
+description: Provides a big picture of your server with all the aggregated measures in a single view
 details:
 seo:
-  name: Overview Report for SonarQubeâ¢
+  name: Overview Report for SonarQubeâ¢ Server
-  headline: Overview Report for SonarQubeâ¢ - SonarQube Plugin
+  headline: Overview Report for SonarQubeâ¢ Server - SonarQube Plugin
   type: ItemPage

 ---